cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

     --> We found no hint, how to get rid of this mistake in the newer development environments, without newly creating all graphics ;-)

-- Compiling all versions (6 languages, each in debug and release mode) lasts about 2 h on a modern PC. (xxx)
+- Compiling all versions (7 languages, each in debug and release mode) lasts about 2 h on a modern PC.